About Haunted Holler Press

 Haunted Holler Press is a tiny but mighty indie imprint devoted to dark, lyrical, Appalachian-rooted fantastical fiction.

-Think haunted woods, stubborn-hearted heroines, cryptids in the treeline, and fae who don’t sparkle- they burn.
+Think haunted woods, stubborn-hearted heroines, cryptids in the treeline, and fae who don’t sparkle… they burn.

 Based in the foothills of the South and fueled by coffee, chaos, and late-night writing sprints, Haunted Holler Press exists for readers who want their romantasy with mud on its boots and starlight in its teeth.

-When she isn’t writing; she’s a wife, mom, small-business owner, and non-profit founder.
-She lives in North Georgia, collecting strange stories, cool rocks, and reminding her characters that they do, in fact, have to suffer before earning a happy ending.
+Inspired by Appalachian folklore and her own beautifully chaotic life, Jacqueline blends dark magic with the kind of homespun superstition your Nana warned you about.
+When she isn’t writing, she’s a wife, mom, small-business owner, and non-profit founder living in North Georgia.
+Between collecting cool rocks and strange stories, she stays busy reminding her characters that they must suffer before earning their happy ending.